Rhodopis and Euthynicus: Interpretation of the myth

-This myth of a sworn companion to Artemis breaking their vow is similar to the myth of Callisto, while Aphrodite's ire and revenge due to their rejection of love parallels the story of Hippolytus, whose central theme is the antagonism between Aphrodite and Artemis and the mutually-excluding domains they represent.
+This myth of a sworn companion to Artemis breaking their vow is similar to the myth of the Arcadian princess Callisto, while Aphrodite's ire and revenge due to their rejection of love parallels the story of Hippolytus, whose central theme is the antagonism between Aphrodite and Artemis and the mutually-excluding domains they represent.
 There have been some hypotheses that the myths about Artemis's (female) companions breaking their vows were originally about Artemis herself, before her characterization shifted to that of a forever maiden who fiercely defends her virginity.

-The myth has no known antecedent in surviving ancient Greek literature, however in a calyx-crater from circa 340-330 BC attributed to the Darius Painter Rhodopis is identified (as Rhodope) among several other figures, among them the intimidating presence of Artemis and Aphrodite, and even Hippolytus.
-The calyx-crater seems to attest a variant of the myth above in which Rhodope is called to prove her sexual innocence before a king named Scythes.
-This otherwise unknown narrative could perhaps be sourced from a fourth-century tragedy that has been lost.

 The element of the spring Rhodopis was transformed into being used as a testing place of sexual innocence has similarities with another ancient myth Tatius recorded, that of Syrinx.
 In the standard tale, Syrinx is a nymph who ran away from the amorous advances of Pan, the god of the countryside.
 Syrinx transformed into reeds in order to escape him, and Pan used the newly-formed plant to create his panpipes, his defining musical instrument.
 Tatius adds that Pan left some panpipes in a cave that will sound a melody if a maiden passes her virginity test.

+Iconography

+The myth has no known antecedent in surviving ancient Greek or Roman literature, however in a calyx-crater from circa 340-330 BC attributed to the Darius Painter Rhodopis is identified (as Rhodope) among several other figures, among them the intimidating presence of Artemis and Aphrodite, and even Hippolytus.
+The calyx-crater seems to attest a variant of the myth above in which Rhodope is called to prove her sexual innocence before a king named Scythes.
+The god Apollo is also depicted on the vase, indicating an earlier version where he is the seducer, and the progenitor (through Rhodope) of the Cicones.
+However the name and lover change indicate that the myth had already been adapted in an Anatolian background.
+This otherwise unknown narrative could perhaps be sourced from a fourth-century tragedy that has been lost to time.